 - Arm length: Start at the shoulder joint (humeral head) to the tip of the middle finger.

 - Leg length: Start at the hip bone (greater trochanter) and measure to the floor.

 What this analysis should tell you is whether your back angle will be more or less horizontal to the floor.

 It will not tell you an exact back angle.
 This is because it's extremely hard to prescribe an exact back angle since there are so many other factors involved, including stance width, grip width, level of mobility, muscular strengths/weaknesses, and overall personal preference.

 So rather than obsessing about obtaining an exact back angle, just use the limb proportions above as a general measure of whether you should be more or less horizontal to the floor and then play around with what feels the strongest.
 I will say, that if you have short arms while deadlifting, your back angle will likely be more horizontal to the floor.

 For reference, here are my limb proportions:

 My legs and torso suggest that my back angle would be more upright in its start position.
-However, I also have short arms, which usually means that my back angle needs to be more horizontal to the floor.
+However, I also have average arms, which usually means that my back angle needs to be more horizontal to the floor.

 This is contradictory and you can see why there's no exact formula.

 But practically speaking, what this means is that my back angle should likely be a bit more vertical based on my torso and leg lengths.
-However, compared with someone who has longer arms, I’m probably not going to look as upright as they would in their start position because I have short arms.
+However, compared with someone who has longer arms, I'm probably not going to look as upright as they would in their start position because I have average arms.